MarTech Tool Fatigue: Why Too Many Marketing Tools Hurt Growth

 The problem is that most stacks grow without governance.

 Tools are added to solve immediate needs, not long-term workflows.
 Vendors market directly to practitioners, not system owners.
-Without someone accountable for the full infrastructure, complexity compounds.
+Without someone accountable for the full infrastructure, complexity compounds and many find themselves with too many marketing tools.

 This is how teams end up paying for tools they barely use, maintaining systems they no longer trust, and feeling stuck inside stacks that feel too big to untangle.